Inequality of Opportunity and Income Redistribution: Experimental Design

-We recruited 1,170 panelists from the Federal Reserve Bank of New York's \textit{Survey of Consumer Expectations} (SCE) to participate in the spectator task.
-This survey targets a non-convenience, nationally representative panel of U.S. heads of households \citep{armantier2017overview}.
-Our experimental interface was mobile-friendly to encourage hard-to-reach demographic groups to participate in our experiment.
-The median spectator spent 15 minutes on the survey, 89 percent passed the attention check, and 77 percent passed all four comprehension questions on their first attempt.
+The experimental interface was mobile-friendly to encourage hard-to-reach demographic groups to participate in our experiment.
+Given the high-quality nature of the SCE sample, we pre-registered to not impose any exclusion criteria for our spectator sample.
+Our in-sample data-quality metrics support this decision: The median spectator spent 15 minutes on the survey, 89 percent passed the attention check, and 77 percent passed all four comprehension questions on their first attempt.
 No spectator failed to answer more than two comprehension questions.
 We paid all respondents a \$5 Amazon gift card for completing the survey.

 Table \ref{tab:summ-spectator} reports descriptive statistics for the spectator sample.\footnote{See Table \ref{tab:summ-wrk} in the Appendix for summary statistics on our sample of workers.
 Panel A of Appendix Figure \ref{fig:worker-eff} plots the distribution of worker performance.} The average spectator is 49 years old; 52 percent are female, 62 percent are married, and 14 percent are non-white.
 More than 62 percent of spectators attained a college degree, 58 percent work full-time, 15 percent work part-time, and 20 percent are retired.
 About a quarter (24 percent) of spectators have a household income below \$40,000 per year and about a third (32 percent) more than \$100,000 per year.
 Our sample includes individuals living in all 50 states plus Washington, DC.
 About 23 percent of spectators live in the Midwest, 21 percent in the Northeast, 35 percent in the South, and 22 percent in the West.
 Columns 2--7 show that spectator characteristics are similar across conditions.